 UTXO Model (Unspent Transaction Output)

-intermediateBitcoin manages balances not as account totals but as sums of unspent transaction outputs (UTXOs).
+IntermediateBitcoin manages balances not as account totals but as sums of unspent transaction outputs (UTXOs).
 The coin model's principles and its privacy and security advantages.

 Backup & Inheritance Planning

-advancedStrategies for safely storing seed phrases and transferring assets upon owner death or incapacity.
+AdvancedStrategies for safely storing seed phrases and transferring assets upon owner death or incapacity.
 The final puzzle of Bitcoin self-sovereignty.

 Anarcho-Capitalism

-BeginnerAnarcho-capitalism is a philosophy that advocates for the complete abolition of the state, with all services including law, security, and national defense entrusted to free market competition.
+AdvancedAnarcho-capitalism is a philosophy that advocates for the complete abolition of the state, with all services including law, security, and national defense entrusted to free market competition.

 Sound Money